Kozea/WeasyPrint/docs/features.rst

 CSS Generated Content for Paged Media Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `CSS Generated Content for Paged Media Module`_ is a working draft defining
+The `CSS Generated Content for Paged Media Module`_ (GCPM) is a working draft
-"new properties and values, so that authors may bring new techniques (running
+defining "new properties and values, so that authors may bring new techniques
-headers and footers, footnotes, leaders, bookmarks) to paged media".
+(running headers and footers, footnotes, leaders, bookmarks) to paged media".

-One feature from this module has been implemented in WeasyPrint: `PDF
+Two features from this module have been implemented in WeasyPrint.

-bookmarks`_.
-Using the experimental_ ``-weasy-bookmark-level`` and
+The first feature is `PDF bookmarks`_.
+Using the experimental_
-``-weasy-bookmark-level`` properties, you can add bookmarks that will be
+``-weasy-bookmark-level`` and ``-weasy-bookmark-level`` properties, you can add
-available in your PDF reader.
+bookmarks that will be available in your PDF reader.

 Bookmarks have already been added in the WeasyPrint's `user agent stylesheet`_,
 so your generated documents will automatically have bookmarks on headers (from